koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_52_exw.md

+# EXW - Ex Works

-The image features a symmetrical arrangement of transportation and infrastructure elements depicting a supply chain.
+# The image in slide 52 of lecture 2 features a symmetrical arrangement of transportation and infrastructure elements depicting a supply chain:

 Starting from the left: